-Victim Alleged perpetrator Other children -Needs and wishes of victim -Possible tension between -Witnesses may need support are paramount. discipline and support(these (especially in cases of sexual are not mutually exclusive) violence) -Not made to feel they are -Consider age/ -Avoid allowing pupils to take the problem. developmental stage/any sides. -Consider proportionality of SEND.
-Minimise potential for response. -Proportionate response bullying or victimisation -Aim for victim to carry out consider unmet needs(for in school and on way to normal routine. example, harmful sexual school. -Recognise that they may behaviours in younger -Be aware of any social struggle in class and may children may be sign of media use need time out. trauma). inappropriate or even illegal -Be aware that they may not -If (alleged) perpetrator posts(especially in cases of disclose the whole picture moves school DSL informs criminal investigation where immediately. new school of the issues and anonymity is legally -Prepare to support over a transfers the child protection guaranteed) long period and consider file. -Develop safeguarding who is involved (internal and culture. external.) -Constantly review reporting -If victim moves school the procedures and responses.
-DSL informs the new school of -Consider potential for systematic and need for continued support. environmental weaknesses.
+- -Needs and wishes of victim are paramount. - -Not made to feel they are the problem. - -Consider proportionality of response. - -Aim for victim to carry out normal routine. - -Recognise that they may struggle in class and may need time out. - -Be aware that they may not disclose the whole picture immediately. - -Prepare to support over a long period and consider who is involved (internal and external.) - -If victim moves school the DSL informs the new school of the - need for continued support.